LS-Instruments/Async-Methods-Actor/README.md

 2. Install the **LSI Actor Framework Message Maker** by means of the VI Package Manager.
 You can find details about the package  <a href="https://www.vipm.io/package/ls_instruments_ag_lib_lsi_actor_framework_message_maker/" target="_blank">here</a>

 ### Create Async Methods Actors
-Right-click on a target within a LabVIEW project, in most cases it will be "My Computer" and click on the "Async Methods Actor" sub-menu:
+Right-click on a target within a LabVIEW project, in most cases it will be "My Computer" and click on the "New > Async Methods Actor" sub-menu:

 ![in target creation before](media/quick-start/in-target-creation-before.png)